bisdn/bisdn.github.io/test-description/README.md

 ===================

 ftest has a configuration file, usually present in /etc/ftest/ftest.conf.
-This file describes the relevant configurations for proper ftest execution, since this tool depends on access to a postgres database, the salt-master, among others.
+This file describes the relevant configurations for proper ftest execution, since this tool depends on access to a Postgres database, the salt-master, among others.
 Log level can also be changed in this file.

 For runtime configuration, ftest defines a collection of CLI arguments.